natekford/Advobot/README.md

 # Advobot
-This is a bot I've been working on for four months or so.
-I don't really know how to code and thought it would be fun to learn via this.
+This is a bot I've been working on since October 2016.
+I don't really know how to program and thought it would be fun to learn via this.
+The non-UI version should run on any OS that supports .Net Core 2.0.
+The UI version only runs on Windows since it's created in WPF.

+I've tried to make a lot of the bot as configurable as possible too, meaning there are a lot of settings.
+Some settings can only be changed via certain commands so things can be labyrinthian at times.

 **Regular Features**
 * **Guilds:** Change names, regions, afk channels, default message notification, verification, and icons.
 Set guild specific prefixes.